A life in silence

-As a kid, I was timid, almost a hermit.
+As a kid, I was timid and very shy.
 Operating in social environments was hard for me.
 But I was always watching, listening, and analyzing people and my surroundings.
-I was a chubby kid and bullied for it in school, which made life really hard.
+I was an overweight kid and bullied for it in school, which made life really hard.

 My first encounter with art, or anything close to it, was in the art class.
 We had an old computer standing in the corner of the workshop, and on it, a piece of computer software called Photoshop.
 This was early in Photoshop’s history, I played around with it a lot, mostly for fun.
 There was something that grabbed me, the combination of technology and visual art, the ability to work in layers, and the ability to digitally manipulate and form images – it attracted me.
-Many years later, I had practiced it so much that I was the one showing my art teachers how to use it, and helping my classmates out.
+Many years later, I had practiced it so much that I was the one showing my art teachers in school how to use it, and helping my classmates out.
 My teachers praised me and told me I had to work with design the future, but at the time, I didn’t reflect over their compliments, maybe because I wasn’t used to being praised.

 My father was a huge role model to me; he came from an unfortunate condition born and raised in communism occupied Hungary.
 He moved here as a young man and built his business and sports career from nothing, he worked a lot.
 As a young adult, I received the bad news that he had been diagnosed with pancreas cancer.
 Unfortunately, he died very soon after he was diagnosed.
 A day I, of course, will never forget.
 The time after he died was a constant dull emptiness and a pain that never went away.

 Life became a black hole filled with pain and darkness.
-The time after my mother was murdered was unrealistic with trials, media, and disorder.
-On the outside, life moved forward, but on the inside, I was broken.
+The time after my mother was murdered was unrealistic with trials, unwanted media attention, and disorder.
+On the outside, it looked like life moved forward, but on the inside, I was shattered.
 It took me many years to get my life spark back.
-I was fortunate that I had great support from my girlfriend, my sister, the friends that I had art in my life, which kept me occupied and made me move slowly forward.
+I was fortunate that I had great support from my girlfriend, my sister, friends, and also that I had art in my life, which kept me occupied and made me move slowly forward.